Emma Donovan: 2007–2012: The Black Arm Band and Ngarraanga

-In 2007 she performed at the WOMADELAIDE festival, various festivals in Melbourne, and the Sydney Opera House with the Melbourne Symphony Orchestra.
+In 2007, she performed at the WOMADELAIDE festival, various festivals in Melbourne, and the Sydney Opera House with the Melbourne Symphony Orchestra.

 In 2007, Donovan was invited to become a member of the Black Arm Band.
 The travelling group performed a stage musical called Murundak/Alive – The Black Arm Band, which reproduced iconic songs of the Aboriginal resistance movement.
 The show toured England and Canada to great acclaim.
 The cast consists of a rotating line-up of Australian Indigenous musicians, and in 2007 murundak won the Helpmann Award for Best Contemporary Music Concert.

-Simultaneously while working on Murundaki, Donovan was working on material with drummer Yanya Boston.
+While working on Murundaki, Donovan was working on material with drummer Yanya Boston.
 The pair co-wrote the single "Ngarranga – Remember", intended as a prayer to acknowledge the Stolen Generations experience.
 It was initially released on the Kimberly Stolen Generation Corporation's 2007 compilation CD Cry Stolen.

 By April 2008, Donovan was working with industry veteran Vicki Gordon of VGM Media and Marketing.
 Together they created a gospel remix of the single "Ngarranga – Remember," along with four other songs to create a five track EP.
 The EP, Ngarraanga (Remember), or Ngarraanga Ngiinundi Yuludarra (Remember Your Dreaming), is intended as a tribute to the Stolen Generations.
 The songs include Donovan's traditional language, as well as spoken words from her Uncle Harry Buchanan and backing vocals from Gary Pinto and Juanita Tippins.
 The EP was released by MGM on National Sorry Day on 26 May 2009.
 A music video to accompany the "Ngarranga" single was filmed at Carriageworks performance space in Redfern, New South Wales, starring Donovan and Torres Strait Islander dancer Albert David.
 It is interwoven with archival footage.

-In October 2009 at the Melbourne International Arts Festival, Donovan performed in the world premiere of the musical theatre production of Dirtsong, created by Black Arm Band.
+In October 2009, at the Melbourne International Arts Festival, Donovan performed in the world premiere of the musical theatre production of Dirtsong, created by Black Arm Band.
 The songs were written by Alexis Wright, with some sung in Indigenous languages.
 The show was reprised as the closing show at the 2014 Adelaide Festival.
 Other performers included Trevor Jamieson (2014 only), Archie Roach, Lou Bennett, and Paul Dempsey.

 Donovan performed at the 2010 Winter Olympics in Vancouver, Canada.

-2013–2021: Emma Donovan & The PutBacks
+2013–2021: Emma Donovan & the PutBacks

 In 2013, Donovan started performing with The Putbacks, a funk / soul band based in Melbourne, as Emma Donovan & The PutBacks.
 They have toured together and recorded several songs and albums.
 Their debut album Dawn was released November 2014, Crossover in November 2020, and Under these Streets in September 2021.